-The same goes for handling support online: at the end of the day, it’s all about taking care of your customers, but how you do so does hinge on your ability to adapt to the many options that online service offers.
+Same goes for handling customer service online: At the end of the day, it’s all about taking care of your customers — but how you that hinges on your ability to adapt to the many options that online customer support offers.

 One of the most important things to consider when it comes to online customer service is finding what your customers typically need from your support team.

 As an example: Say you’re looking for a company to host your website.
 You might want to make sure they offer live chat, since you’ll want to make sure you can get an immediate response should your site go down.
 In that instance, you don’t want to get sent through a ticket system or to a forum.